 Page No 29:

-A firm plans in advance and has a sound organisation structure with efficient supervisory staff and control system.
-On several occasion it finds that plans are not being adhered to.
+A firm plans in advance and has a sound organisation structure with efficient supervisory staff and control system but on several occasion it finds that plans are not being adhered to.
 It leads to confusion and duplication of work.
 Advise remedy.

 The main aspect that needs to be worked upon in the organisation is coordination.